liaulab/DNMT3A_base_editor_scanning/README.md

 Code used to...

 ## 6. Genomics analysis scripts
-Code used for analysis of ChIP-seq and RRBS data.
+Code used to analyze ChIP-seq and RRBS data.
 Raw and processed ChIP-seq and RRBS data have been deposited to NCBI GEO (GSE199890).
 - ChIP-seq_data_processing.sh, for aligning and processing ChIP-seq raw reads to generate input-normalized bigWig files.
 - RRBS_data_processing.sh, for trimming, aligning, and processing RRBS raw reads to generate bedGraph files.
 - RRBS_and_ChIP-seq_analysis.py, for downstream analysis of genomics data.